Process management (computing): Multiprogramming

-In any modern operating system there can be more than one instance of a program loaded in memory at the same time.
-For example, more than one user could be executing the same program, each user having separate copies of the program loaded into memory.
-With some programs, it is possible to have one copy loaded into memory, while several users have shared access to it so that they each can execute the same program-code.
-Such a program is said to be re-entrant.
-The processor at any instant can only be executing one instruction from one program but several processes can be sustained over a period of time by assigning each process to the processor at intervals while the remainder become temporarily inactive.
-A number of processes being executed over a period of time instead of at the same time is called concurrent execution.
+In any modern operating system, there can be more than one instance of a program loaded in memory at the same time.
+For example, more than one user can be executing the same program, with each user having separate copies of the program loaded into memory.
+With some programs, it is possible to have one copy loaded into memory, while several users have shared access to it so that they can each execute the same program-code.
+Such a program is called re-entrant.
+At a given instant, the processor can only be executing one instruction from one program, but several processes can be sustained over a period of time by assigning each process to the processor at intervals while the remainder become temporarily inactive.
+The execution of multiple processes over a period of time, rather than simultaneously, is known as concurrent execution.

-A multiprogramming or multitasking OS is a system executing many processes concurrently.
-Multiprogramming requires that the processor be allocated to each process for a period of time and de-allocated at an appropriate moment.
-If the processor is de-allocated during the execution of a process, it must be done in such a way that it can be restarted later as easily as possible.
+A multiprogramming or multitasking O.S. is a Operating System that can execute many processes concurrently.
+Multiprogramming requires that the processor be allocated to each process for a period of time and de-allocated or issued at an appropriate moment.
+If the processor is de-allocated during the execution of a process, it must be done in a way that the process can restart later as efficiently as possible.

-There are two possible ways for an OS to regain control of the processor during a program’s execution in order for the OS to perform de-allocation or allocation:
+There are two ways for an OS to regain control of the processor during a program's execution in order for the OS to perform de-allocation or allocation: